stippi/voice-assistant/README.md

 This project was bootstrapped using `npm create vite@latest ./ -- --template react-ts`.

+## About

+The rough idea for this project is to have a voice-activated assistant similar to Amazon Alexa or Siri, but backed by a Large Language Model.
+It is currently implemented as a website running purely in your browser.
+It uses OpenAI's GPT-4 Turbo model configured with several tools (a.k.a. "functions") that allow it to integrate with a range of APIs.
+To use these APIs, secrets must be provided, see below.
+The most "sophisticated" integrations are for Google and Spotify.

+Generally, you can just ask the Assistant what it can do for you. ;-)

+Eventually, it would be nice to host the website in a native application that is less restricted than a Browser.

 ## Running Locally

 Create a file named `secrets.ts` in the `src` directory with the following contents: